Milalien/FrontEndTools-23-Project/README.md

 ### Lipunmyynti

 Exam assigment.
 A form that you can use to order tickets, order information gets saved to "tilaukset" service.
+This page is in finnish.

 ## Further help